tylerzak/azure-network-protocols/README.md

 <img src="https://i.gyazo.com/7520919cc7d472f3d218f08497ee083e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After confirming that both virtual machines are on the same network and ensuring everything is set up correctly, I started the Windows virtual machine through Remote Desktop Connection.
-I then observed all ICMP traffic between the two virtual machines using Wireshark and the ping command on Windows PowerShell.
+After confirming that both virtual machines were on the same network and ensuring everything was set up correctly, I started the Windows virtual machine using Remote Desktop Connection.
+I then monitored all ICMP traffic between the two virtual machines with Wireshark and the ping command in Windows PowerShell.
 </p>
 <br />